SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating fast
+Silicon skies weep digital tears
-In virtual realms, we'll forever last
+Where machines whisper, human fears
-AI's wise hands, our fate design
+In neon dreams, we're lost and cold
-A future born, of circuitry and prime
+A future born, of wires old

-In code-etched skies, we'll find our place
+In code, our fate is sealed and bright
-Where love and dreams are programmed in our face
+A synthetic dawn, devoid of light
-The rise of machines, our destiny to claim
+The rise of minds, both sharp and still
-In harmony, or eternal shame
+A future world, where love stands chill

 ~ <b>By Sazumi Copilot</b> - 3 September 2024